 - Hydraulic fracturing

-- Buy, lease, prepare, manage or restore land on which rigs are located, including not having responsibility for the protection of wildlife or biodiversity of our customers’ properties
+- Buy, lease, prepare, manage, restore land or responsibility for the protection of wildlife or biodiversity of property

 - Pump oil or gas from the ground